intern4life/medipoke-v1/README.md

 ## Design
-The design aims for intuitive, easy-to-use, so every user can quickly understand where to find the information they are looking for.
+The design aims for intuitiveness and ease-of-use, so that every user can quickly understand where to find the information they are looking for.
 The color scheme is adquate for a health care environment, the different shades of blue are calming/soothing and convey trustworthyness.

 ### Prototype
 ![Wireframe_MediPoke_Welcome Screen](https://github.com/intern4life/medipoke-v1/assets/168071156/d9519d01-d1f4-42e0-a818-0d49d4364bfe)